WJ714/Bridginggap-flux/README.md

 - Script: `03_flux-model-comparison.rmd`;
 - Data for different study sites can be found in the data folder [here](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI)
 - In this tutorial, we will compare the FLUXNET data with the ELM outputs.
 There are 10 overlapping variables that we can compare between the two data sets.
 Check the [crosswalk  table](https://docs.google.com/spreadsheets/d/12qbzWilQ1WBcUz0q1-D1wOT822uZzNirDPYTNFZSlWc/edit?usp=drive_link) for these variables, units, and conversion factors.
 - There are 4 parts to this tutorial.
 Parts 1 to 3 will create time-series graphs for comparing environmental variables, energy exchange variables, and carbon flux variables.
 In Part 4, we use a simple tool to discern the level of agreement between flux tower data and ELM output.
+- Please take time to interpret the figures with your group and drop them in your [group slides](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI?usp=drive_link).

 ---